 Address: 1776 National Avenue, San Diego Architect: Hector Perez & Kate Meairs, Designers Completed: 2021

-Los Patios is a mixed-use development set to open in 2021.
+Los Patios is a mixed-use development opening soon.
 The project utilizes an environmentally passive design strategy that is organized around a central patio which doubles as communal space and surface parking for the residents.
 The central communal patio interlays with the commercial unit’s covered space and sidewalk cafe extensions to promote interactions between residents and the public.

 Each floor offers wide access balconies around the central patio, connecting to each loft suite and facilitating natural light and cross ventilation from both sides.
 Each unit has a private patio/balcony loft and is designed with large floor to ceiling glass openings that maximize in-out connections and frame the beautiful sunset views to the bay, Coronado Bridge and the downtown skyline.

 Address: 1625 Newton Avenue, San Diego Architect: Davy Architecture Completed: 2013

 The Monarch School is a unique educational facility; one of a handful of its kind in the United States, created to educate homeless children.
 The new Nat and Flora Bosa Campus, located in the Barrio Logan district of San Diego, is five times the size of Monarch's previous facility, and allowed the school to double its enrollment to over 350 K-12 students; it houses an array of educational and support services, with room for expansion.

 An existing 59,000 square-foot two-story, tilt-up concrete commercial warehouse building at 1625 Newton Avenue was seismically upgraded and transformed into Monarch's new facility.
 The overall building footprint was maintained while adding an entry portico, arcade/shade structure, exterior color scheme, and landscaping.
 Windows and doors were added to the majority of classrooms for natural daylight.